 - Read our in-depth Sony FE 24mm f/1.4 GM review

 The Zeiss-badged Sony Vario-Tessar T* FE 16-35mm f/4 ZA OSS has been the main choice for Alpha users after a high-quality wide-angle zoom lens, but the arrival of the Sony FE 16-35mm f/2.8 GM now makes that decision much harder.
 A stop faster at f/2.8, this is a larger piece of glass that weighs in at 680g.
 Build quality is excellent and includes a full set of weather-seals, while the 11 blade rounded aperture diaphragm delivers ultra-smooth bokeh.
-Focusing is fast and silent, while the image quality is stunning - the perfect partner for the 42MP Alpha A7R III and the newer 61-megapixel A7R IV.
+Focusing is fast and silent, while the image quality is stunning - the perfect partner for cameras like the 42MP Alpha A7R III and the newer 61-megapixel A7R IV.

 This is a stunning lens and the perfect optic for beautiful portraits.
 The 11 blade rounded diaphragm helps produce sumptuously soft and dreamy bokeh in defocused areas.
 Sharpness across the entire frame is very good at f/1.4 – and stunning at f/2.8 and beyond.
 Sony’s Nano AR coating fends off ghosting and flare, while lateral and longitudinal fringing are both minimal.
 The focus hold button and de-click aperture ring option are nice bonuses, with the latter working very well when shooting video.